-From Gamer's Edge - A Tribute To Bobby Bearing, and a shooter of somewhat weird parentage.
-The original Catacomb 3D was one of John Carmack's earlier 3D games (though not the first), and took a fantasy spin on shooting—magic and monsters, Xykon from Order Of The Stick as the baddie, and lots of fireballs hurled from a visible on-screen hand.
+A shooter of somewhat weird parentage.
+The original Catacomb 3D was one of John Carmack's earlier 3D games (though not the first), and took a fantasy spin on shooting—magic and monsters, Xykon from Order of the Stick as the baddie, and lots of fireballs hurled from a visible on-screen hand.
 Catacomb Abyss came a year or so later, with a different team continuing the franchise while id went on to become legends.

-Probably the two most memorable things about Catacomb Abyss are that its series boasted some of the most eye-poppingly awful wall textures ever, and that it offered a really cute timestop mechanic.
-The items needed were incredibly rare, but with a little cheating, you could freeze time, lay down zillions of shots, restart time, and watch enemies getting absolutely annihilated.
+Probably the two most memorable things about Catacomb Abyss are that its series boasted some of the most eye-poppingly awful wall textures ever, and a really cute timestop mechanic.
+The items needed were incredibly rare, but with a little cheating you could freeze time, lay down zillions of shots, restart time, and watch enemies getting absolutely annihilated.
 This was extremely cool, and long before games like Requiem gave us what we now know as 'bullet time'.
 Thanks, The Matrix!

 Dare 2 Dream

 Long before Epic Games made its fortune with the Unreal Engine, it was Epic MegaGames, "The New Name In Computer Entertainment", with platformers and pinball games and shooters.
 Dare 2 Dream, by Cliff Bleszinski—yes, really—was their one and only trip into adventure gaming, with its sister title Castle of the Winds a likewise one-shot attempt at getting into RPGs.
 It's probably fair to say that neither Lucasarts nor Square felt too nervous about this competition.
 Of course, they'd both end up licensing the Unreal engine for megabucks, so who's laughing now, eh?
 The answer: Hyenas.